ShaunaGordon/tabletop.dreamwalker.games/content/docs/morrows-magnificent-marvels/_index.md

 This bestiary is a collection of creatures that my co-DMs and I created for our Grim Saints campaign.
 Because our game is a D&D 5e game set in the Pathfinder universe, a number of these creatures are converted from their Pathfinder origins and given 5e stat blocks and abilities (though some have further customizations).
 We have also created some whole-cloth for our purposes.

 The creatures here have been "playtested" in the sense that we have used them in our campaign and our own characters have fought against them, unless a creature is otherwise labelled.
-Additionally, they have been designed for a fairly well-optimized and tank-heavy group, and therefore may be on the higher end of difficulty for a given Challenge Rating.

 ### Game Challenges